 If the resource has previously been cataloged by GPO and has a PURL field (or fields), retain the original PURL field(s) and Historic URL field(s).
 Add a subfield ǂ3 to the PURL field(s), indicating which online versions are available.
 Add a subfield ǂ3 to the Historic URL field, indicating the online version(s) that were found at the original URL, if known.

 Report the PURL(s) to OAM for harvest and redirect.
-See LSCM SOP 8-2020/2, Electronic Access and Location in Bibliographic Records for more details.
+For detailed instructions, GPO staff should review the guidance in the internal documentation LSCM SOP 8-2020/2, Electronic Access and Location in Bibliographic Records.

 955 – Local GPO notes